siddhant-vij/Cash-Book-Manager/README.md

 ## Future Improvements

-- To be added
+- Frontend Features - CLI & GUI (Must) + Web (TBE)
+- All additional features that make this a production-grade app

 ## License

 Distributed under the MIT License.
-See [`LICENSE`](https://github.com/siddhant-vij/cash-book-manager/blob/main/LICENSE) for more information.
+See [`LICENSE`](https://github.com/siddhant-vij/Cash-Book-Manager/blob/main/LICENSE) for more information.